ds2-lab/LambdaFS/aws-setup/setup.md

 # AWS Elastic Kubernetes Service (EKS)

-The AWS EKS cluster used by $\lambda$FS can be created automatically using both the `create_aws_infrastructure.py` and `configure_eks_cluster.py` scripts.
+The AWS EKS cluster used by λFS can be created automatically using both the `create_aws_infrastructure.py` and `configure_eks_cluster.py` scripts.
 As described above, the `configure_eks_cluster.py` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.

 Nevertheless, we have found it to be a little tricky to deploy OpenWhisk on AWS EKS.
 The following are some useful resources concerning the creation of an AWS EKS cluster and the subsequent deployment of OpenWhisk onto the AWS EKS cluster:

 - [Official OpenWhisk Documentation: "Deploying OpenWhisk on Amazon EKS"](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/k8s-aws.md).
   - In particular, you should follow the ["Configuring OpenWhisk using SSL and IAM"](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/k8s-aws.md#configuring-openwhisk-using-ssl-and-iam) section.
-We also use the configuration described in the ["Configuring Openwhisk using SSL and Elastic Loadbalancers"](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/k8s-aws.md#configuring-openwhisk-using-ssl-and-iam) section; however, you can still use self-signed certificates if you are simply looking to test and experiment with $\lambda$FS (which is *not* what their documentation says).
+We also use the configuration described in the ["Configuring Openwhisk using SSL and Elastic Loadbalancers"](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/k8s-aws.md#configuring-openwhisk-using-ssl-and-iam) section; however, you can still use self-signed certificates if you are simply looking to test and experiment with λFS (which is *not* what their documentation says).
 - [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).
 You will need to install the Amazon EBS CSI driver on your Amazon EKS cluster in order for OpenWhisk to work.
 The deployment script (`create_aws_infrastructure.py`) *should* perform this step for you automatically; however, if the script encounters any issues, then you can simply follow the AWS documentation to manually install the Amazin EBS CSI driver.
 We will also include our own instructions below, as supplementary material.

 ## Manual Creation/Deployment Instructions